15 Toys That Don't Make Noise That Your 3-Year-Old Will Love!

 Less than $20 for a lifetime of necessary skills?
 Good deal, Hape, good deal!

-We had already let Little E pick out a big, beautiful Hape dollhouse for her third birthday but in a rush to find a couple of cheap but special gifts to shove in a gift bag as a surprise during her birthday lunch I came across this amazing set of miniature plastic horses.
-Think toy soldiers for the equestrian set, this tube is fat, carrying toddler-handful after toddler-handful of horsies in a variety of colors.
-Ours have raced in my potted plants, camped out on the edge of the tub and grazed the sweet pastures of the living room rug since last year when we bought them.
-And at just under $10 for the set, if one or two or even a few get lost in the shuffle your little friend is unlikely to notice.
-Phew!
+Think toy soldiers for the marine set, is fat, carrying toddler-handful after toddler-handful of fishies in a variety of colors.
+Ours have swam in the bathtub, raced through the potter plants, and nibbled the sweet algae sea of the living room rug since last year when we bought them.
+And at just under $10 for the set, if one or two or even a few get lost in the shuffle, your little friend is unlikely to notice.
+Phew! this tube

 One thing that isn't fair about games for kids is that they come with so.many.pieces.
 We've been gifted so many lovely games, from fishing games to matching games and always within the first day at least half the game is scattered under couch cushions and bed sheets and the game is no longer usable unless I feel like going on a treasure hunt after I've put the kids to bed which is almost impossible because let's face it, I never put the kids to bed, rather they finally feel badly enough for me that they fall asleep next to me.

 Obviously, I was going to wrap up this list with a Melissa & Doug product, right?
 Yep.
 If there's one thing my three-year-old's dolls and stuffed animals do a lot of, it's poop and pee.
-Sometimes they make it to the potty seat but other times man, it's time for a fresh diapie.
-This diaper changing set comes with a flower printed diaper bag that latches shut with a velcro closure so that the jar of "diaper cream", box of wipes (with real/not real wipes inside!) and spare cloth diaper can stay safe inside on adventures.
+Sometimes they make it to the potty seat but other times man, it's time for a fresh diapie. comes with a flower printed diaper bag that latches shut with a velcro closure so that the jar of "diaper cream," box of wipes (with real/not real wipes inside!) and spare cloth diaper can stay safe inside on adventures.
 Plus, there's plenty of pockets for any extras like snacks, sunblock, a magazine, loose candy, used tissues, uncapped pens, or a dead FitBit that might get thrown in along the way.
+This diaper changing set

 You know how it goes.